CazymirTM/FH6-AIO-AFK-Macro/README.md

 - In forza when you get into the map, hover over the "Start race event" button but don't enter, go back to the tool and click START, after you clicked start, fast go back to the forza window, the tool should start after 3 seconds
 - That's it
 - Enjoy.

+#### ⚙️ Usage (Colossal Races Macro) ⚙️:
+- You need any map that have colossal race for 40 minutes, 1.5 hours, 6 hours (depends what you want to play and farm)
+- Any fast car that go below 350km/h (any car that go up to 400km/h will just fail and slide at any moment)
+- Then start the macro then go into the game window and start the colossal race (these macros doesn't have automatic enter button for now)